pont-us/clean-rg-pdf/README.md

 fairly specific internal formatting to find the underlinings, so will probably stop working if ResearchGate change their PDF munging system.
-It's only been tested with a small number of documents, so may even fail on some current documents.
+It's only been tested with a small number of documents, so may even fail on some current PDFs.

 Copyright and license
 ---------------------